datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-   This usecase is technical in nature and aimed at IT/data management personnel seeking insights into the technical implementation and configuration of a scalable data storage.
-In particular, it describes the RIA data storage implementation as done in INM-7, research centre Juelich, Germany.
+   This usecase is technical in nature and aimed at IT/data management personnel seeking insights into the technical implementation and configuration of a RIA store or into its workflows.
+In particular, it describes the RIA data storage and workflow implementation as done in INM-7, research centre Juelich, Germany.

 The Challenge